 How We Found the Top Financial Advisor Firms in Fort Lauderdale, Florida

 The firms on this list are all registered with the U.S. Securities and Exchange Commision (SEC).
 SEC-registered firms are fiduciaries, and are under government rules and regulations.
-Firms with disclosures or disciplinary issues were cut from the list as well as any firm that didn’t manage individual accounts.
-The final five are ordered from most assets under management to least.
+Firms with disclosures or disciplinary issues were cut from the list, and this list only includes firms which manage individual accounts.
+The final three are ordered from most assets under management to least.

 Socius Family Office

-This fee-based financial advisor has $287 million in assets under management and was formed in 2005.
-Like our No. 1 firm, Emerald Asset Advisors, Socius Family Office generally requires new clients to have at least $1 million in investable assets.
-Socius Family Office has six advisors and offers investment management, financial strategy and family office services.
+This fee-based financial advisor has just under $391 million in assets under management and was formed in 2005.
+Socius Family Office generally requires new clients to have at least $1 million in investable assets.
+Socius Family Office has five advisors and offers investment management, financial strategy and family office services.
 The firm, as indicated by its name, focuses on family office services, in particular, high-net-worth families ($1 million or more).

 Socius has offices in Fort Lauderdale and Sewickley, Pennsylvania.
-Typical clients include affluent families, executives and entrepreneurs, the sudden wealthy and athletes and entertainers.
+Typical clients include affluent families, executives and entrepreneurs, the suddenly wealthy and athletes and entertainers.

 Socius Family Office Background